WSML: History

 WSML signed on the air on December 2, 1967.
-The station was a daytimer operating at 1190 AM, owned by Smiles of Graham, Inc. In its early years, the station had a top 40 format, but by 1970, it had become a country music station.
+The station was a daytimer operating at 1190 AM, owned by Smiles of Graham, Inc. a division of Radio Smiles group of Raleigh.
+In its early years, the station had a top 40 format, but by 1970, it had become a country music station.
+By 1971, it reverted back to Top 40 format led by programmer Wilson Thomas, whose various creative promotions around the stations advertisers are still remembered by long-time residents of Burlington-Graham.
+During this era, the late Randy Kabrich, a long-time, prominent national programming consultant got his start at WSML in 1972.

 This gave way to an album rock format by 1973.
 It switched to a blend of country and rock soon thereafter.

 By 1975, WSML had integrated beautiful music into the format and cut back its country music programming.
 However, after a sale of the station to Acme Communications in 1976, it reverted to a full-time country music format.

 In 1981, the station was sold to Graycasting, Inc. and became WWOK; a year later, Evans Communications Corporation took over the station and reinstated the WSML call sign.
 By this time, the station had added religious programming to its country music format.
 It became a full-time Christian radio station by 1987, after having been acquired by Gray Broadcasting Company (unrelated to Gray Television) two years earlier.

 WSML moved to 1200 AM in 1991.
 Switching its frequency allowed the station to begin operating around the clock.
 By the 1990s, programming consisted of gospel music.

 What had become Graycasting Media sold WSML to Clear Channel Communications in 1998.
 Clear Channel converted the station to a talk radio format, largely simulcasting sister station 600 WSJS in Winston-Salem.
 Adding 1200 AM helped fill a gap in WSJS' coverage of Greensboro and the eastern part of the Piedmont Triad (especially at night).
 There was some separate programming – predominantly NC State Wolfpack sports and Sunday morning programming.

 After Clear Channel was forced to divest some of its stations to merge with AMFM Broadcasting, WSML and WSJS were sold in 2000 to Infinity Broadcasting Corporation, which also purchased 1230 WMFR in High Point from AMFM.
 CBS Radio (which Infinity became in 2005), in turn, sold the three stations to Curtis Media Group in 2007.
 Curtis dropped the WSJS simulcast from WSML on July 15, 2010, replacing it with sports radio programming.

 Effective February 11, 2019, Curtis Media Group sold WSML and translators W232DT and W236BO to Alamance Media Partners, Inc. The price tag was $397,500.
 Alamance Media then switched WSML to a classic country format.